mia-platform/documentation/docs/development_suite/tenant-overview/tenant-overview.md

 * *Show in API Portal*: A label that shows if the endpoint appears in the API portal.
 * *API-Key*: A label that shows if the endpoint is protected by an API-key.
 * *Public*: A label that shows if the endpoint is public (the API is accessible even if the user is not logged in).
-* *Group Expression*: A label that shows if the endpoint is protected by a group expression and the concerning expressions.
+* *User Group Permission*: A label that shows if the endpoint is protected by a group expression and the concerning expressions.
 * *Decorator PRE*: A label that shows if a PRE decorator is configured for the endpoint and the concerning decorators.

 An example is in the following picture.